seelabs/scratch_docs/xls-xchainbridge.md

 ##### 3.2.1.7. `SigningKeySeed`

-The seed that the witness should use to sign its attestations.
+The seed that the witness server should use to sign its attestations.

 ##### 3.2.1.8. `SigningKeyType`